I'm Starting A Wine Business. Here's Why.

 I want to a champion a “Tuesday Wine” lifestyle.

 I’m a staunch believer that wine is meant to be enjoyed not by hoarding it away in a cellar or mythologizing it with dense critiques; but by actually drinking it and experiencing it and sharing it with friends.
 Wine should help make your Tuesday fell a little less Tuesday-ish.
-For me, the main barometer for a good wine is: If you like it, it’s good!
+For me, the main barometer for a good wine is: If you like it, then it’s good!

 If not now, when?